dividendnerd/dividendnerd.github.io/_posts/2018-06-10-everybody-has-to-learn.md

 * Starbucks
 * The Walt Disney Company

 All positions about €1k give or take.
-That seemed like a good start, considering I'm hoping to end the year with €20k, I'd need about €15k of dividend stocks.
-However, that was almost 50% already what I own now, doesn't that seem a little rash?
+That seemed like a good start, considering my goal is to end the year with €20k, I'd need about €15k of dividend stocks by then.

-That
+Now I already own 40% and that is what made me think this could possible be a bit rash.
+This is not going to happen again, I said to myself, and that is when I hit the books and decided I need rules to guide me.
+So I've started to set up some guidelines to support me in the dividend selection process.
+Soon I'll show you what those rules are and how they work for me.

-In hindsight the filter is pretty good though, so that's where I'm lucky I guess.
+In hindsight the filter is pretty good though, so that's where I'm lucky I guess?
+Nah, time will tell.

+Later.

+**T.**